gurpreetz/gurpreetz.github.io/experience.md

 * Firmware stability and scalability improvements including, but not limited to
   * Automatic recovery from bad configuration
   * Prevent booting into unreliable, or bad, firmware partitions
-* AP Upgrade Process
+* Cloud driven Access Point Upgrades
-  * Systemic improvements to all cloud to AP upgrades
+  * Systemic improvements to all Cloud to AP upgrades
   * Productized peer to peer AP upgrades
     * Successfully upgraded over 1000 APs at a time, across various customer sites
 * Created a Wireless Hardware Abstraction Layer to simplify application development across the 802.11ac and 802.11ax family of APs